 Telepathic powers and the ability to disorientate, shock, freeze, burn, electrocute, confuse and drain the life-force of enemies.
 In combat Morrigan will have a tendency to transform into either a bear or spider.
 She has also been known to take the form of various birds and dogs.
 Morrigan uses a staff to channel her powers.

 Morrigan appears in the first game in the Dragon Age franchise, Dragon Age Origins.
 She appears as one of the main characters of the game, specializing in magic and arcane knowledge.
 She is also an apostate mage, and witch of the wilds.
-She is a romance option, and she is voiced by Claudia Black
+She is a romance option, and she is voiced by Claudia Black.

 Morrigan returns to the franchise's third game, this time not as a playable party member, instead as a supporting role.
 She is once again voiced by Claudia Black.